 Russ Hauser, MD, MPH ’90, ScD ’94

-Russ Hauser MD, MPH, ScD, is the Frederick Lee Hisaw Professor of Reproductive Physiology, and professor of environmental and occupational epidemiology at the Harvard T.H.
-Chan School of Public Health.
-He also holds an appointment at Harvard Medical School, where he is professor of obstetrics, gynecology, and reproductive biology.
-Dr. Hauser’s research focuses on the effects of environmental chemicals on reproductive health, perinatal outcomes, and children’s health.
-He has served on several…
+Russ Hauser MD, ScD, MPH, is the Frederick Lee Hisaw Professor of Reproductive Physiology, Professor of Environmental and Occupational Epidemiology at the Harvard T.H.
+Chan School of Public Health where he was the former Chair of the Department of Environmental Health.
+He also holds an appointment at Harvard Medical School, where he is a Professor of Obstetrics, Gynecology, and Reproductive Biology.
+Dr. Hauser’s research focuses on the effects of environmental…

 Brent Coull, PhD

-Brent Coull, PhD, is professor of Biostatistics in the Departments of Biostatistics and Environmental Health and associate chair of the Department of Biostatistics at the Harvard T.H.
+Brent Coull, PhD, is a professor of Biostatistics in the Departments of Biostatistics and Environmental Health and associate chair of the Department of Biostatistics at the Harvard T.H.
 Chan School of Public Health.
 He received his PhD in statistics from the University of Florida and has over 25 years of experience in a wide range of biostatistical applications to environmental health and health disparities research.
-His primary research interests focus on the development and…
+His primary research interests focus…

 Jukka-Pekka “JP” Onnela

-Jukka-Pekka “JP” Onnela is Associate professor of Biostatistics in the Department of Biostatistics at the Harvard T.H.
+Jukka-Pekka “JP” Onnela is Professor of Biostatistics in the Department of Biostatistics at the Harvard T.H.
 Chan School of Public Health.
-He is also Director of the Master in Health Data Science program, one of three data science programs at Harvard University.
-He obtained his doctorate in network science in physics in Finland, and his doctoral dissertation received the Dissertation of the Year Award.
-Prior to starting his faculty…
+He is also Co-Director of the Master in Health Data Science program, one of three data science programs at Harvard University.
+He obtained his doctorate in network science in Finland.
+Prior to starting his faculty position at the Harvard Chan School in November 2011, he completed a Junior Research…

 Huichu Li